emoon/sico/README.md

 SICO
 =============

 SICO SI(mple) CO(mpute) is a library built on top of OpenCL in order to make it easier to use OpenCL.
 OpenCL in general has quite a bit of setup before one actually can start using it.
-The goal of SICO is to make this a bit easier and acceasseble (mainly from C/C++ to begin with) if you for example want to run an OpenCL kernel accress a 1D array you would write
+The goal of SICO is to make this a bit easier and accessible (mainly from C/C++ to begin with) if you for example want to run an OpenCL kernel accress a 1D array you would write

 ```
 scRunKernel1DArray(...)